 Feminist Literary Criticism

-What is feminist literary criticism?
-Definition of feminist literary criticism and how it challenges male assumptions.
+What is feminist literary criticism and how does it fit into feminist theory?

 Feminist Consciousness-Raising Groups

 An explanation of feminist consciousness-raising groups: what was the purpose of a consciousness-raising group, and what did its members do?
 Learn about the origin and results of feminist consciousness-raising.